razgarabedi/imagedropify/README.md

 *   **Responsive Design:** UI adapts to different screen sizes.
 *   **Dark/Light Theme:** User-selectable theme.

+## Deployment Options

+You can choose to deploy ImageDrop using either Nginx or Apache as your web server.
+Both will use PM2 to manage the Next.js application process.

+---

 ## Deployment on Ubuntu with Nginx & PM2

 This guide outlines deploying ImageDrop on an Ubuntu server (e.g., 20.04, 22.04 LTS) using Nginx as a reverse proxy and PM2 as a process manager.